-Okonomayaki is a Japanese cabbage pancake containing a variety of ingredients cooked on a sizzling griddle in a wheat flour batter.
+Okonomiyaki is a Japanese cabbage pancake containing a variety of ingredients cooked on a sizzling griddle in a wheat flour batter.

 The name is derived from the word okonomi, meaning “how you like it,” and yaki meaning “cooked.”
 Japanese cabbage pancake is often known to foreigners as Japanese pizza, as it allows diners to chose the toppings they prefer.
 It is also sometimes referred to as a Japanese omelett or Osaka soul food.

-Osaka-style Okonomayaki is the most famous version of the dish.
+Osaka-style Okonomiyaki is the most famous version of the dish.
 The batter is often made of wheat flour, grated nagaimo (a Japanese yam), dashi, eggs and shredded Chinese cabbage.
 Traditional toppings, typically fried into the pancake on a hot griddle include green onion, pork belly, octopus, squid, shrimp or cheese.

 Once the Japanese cabbage pancake is cooked to perfection it’s placed on a sizzling platter and topped with okonomi sauce, kewpie mayo, shredded seaweed, bonito flakes and sliced green onions.

-Best Okonomayaki in Osaka
+Best Okonomiyaki in Osaka